brainwagon/text_to_dxf/README.md

 ### Surrounding Text with Shapes

-You can add a surrounding rectangular shape around the text with customizable padding, gap, and corner radius.
+You can add a surrounding shape around the text with customizable padding, gap, and corner radius.

 **Simple Rectangle:**